Statuses in Latin with translation. Quotes in Latin with translation

 107. Paupĕri bis dat, qui cito dat.

-The poor are doubly blessed by the one who gives quickly (Publius Syr).
+The poor are doubly benefited by those who give quickly (Publius Sirus).

 108. Pax huic domui.